-You may be thinking that it is a little too early to start worrying about pet aging, but the truth is that exercise helps keep your puppy’s mind sharp and prevents age-related type illnesses in adulthood.
+You may be thinking that it is a little too early to start worrying about pet aging, but the truth is that exercise helps keep your puppy’s mind sharp and prevents age-related illnesses in adulthood.

 Setting a workout routine early on helps your dog stay on its paws for longer.
-Just as it with humans, a consistent physical routine can keep the body flexible and ward off age-related stiffness.
+Just as with humans, a consistent physical routine can keep the body flexible and ward off age-related stiffness.

 Exercise Combats Health Problems